-- 3.1 Confidential Material Change Reports Confidential material change reports cannot be incorporated by reference into a short form prospectus.
+- 3.2 Confidential Material Change Reports -Confidential material change reports cannot be incorporated by reference into a short form prospectus.
 It is the view of the securities regulatory authorities that an issuer cannot meet the standard of "full, true and plain" disclosure and, in Québec, disclosure of all material facts likely to affect the value or the market price of the securities to be distributed, while a material change report has been filed but remains undisclosed publicly.
 Accordingly, an issuer who has filed a confidential material change report may not file a short form prospectus until the material change that is the subject of the report is generally disclosed, and an issuer may not file a confidential material change report during a distribution and continue with the distribution.
-If circumstances arise that cause an issuer to file a confidential material change report during the distribution period of securities under a short form prospectus, the issuer should cease all activities related to the distribution until - 1. the material change is generally disclosed and an amendment to the short form prospectus is filed, if required; or - 2. the decision to implement the material change has been rejected and the issuer has so notified the regulator of each jurisdiction where the confidential material change report was filed.
+If circumstances arise that cause an issuer to file a confidential material change arise that cause an issuer to file a short form prospectus, the issuer should cease all activities related to the distribution until Issuers should refer to section 3.2 of the Companion Policy to NI 41-101 for further guidance. - 1. the material change is generally disclosed and an amendment to the short form prospectus is filed, if required; or - 2. the decision to implement the material change has been rejected and the issuer has so notified the regulator of each jurisdiction where the confidential material change report was filed.

-3.2 Supporting Documents
+3.3 Supporting Documents

-- (1) Material that is filed in a jurisdiction will be made available for public inspection in that jurisdiction, subject to the provisions of securities legislation in the local jurisdiction regarding confidentiality of filed material.
+(1) Material that is filed in a jurisdiction will be made available for public inspection in that jurisdiction, subject to the provisions of securities legislation in the local jurisdiction regarding confidentiality of filed material.
 Material that is delivered to a regulator, but not filed, is not required under securities legislation to be made available for public inspection.
-However, the regulator may choose to make such material available for inspection by the public. - (2) Any material incorporated by reference in a preliminary short form prospectus or a short form prospectus is required under sections 4.1 and 4.2 of NI 44-101 to be filed with the preliminary short form prospectus or short form prospectus unless previously filed.
+However, the regulator may choose to make such material available for inspection by the public.

+(2) Any material incorporated by reference in a preliminary short form prospectus or a short form prospectus is required under sections 4.1 and 4.2 of NI 44-101 to be filed with the preliminary short form prospectus or short form prospectus unless previously filed.
 When an issuer files a previously unfiled document with its short form prospectus, the issuer should ensure that the document is filed under the SEDAR category of filing and filing subtype specifically applicable to the document, rather than the generic type "Other".
 For example, an issuer that has incorporated by reference an interim financial statement in its short form prospectus and has not previously filed the statement should file that statement under the "Continuous Disclosure" category of filing, and the "Interim Financial Statements" filing subtype.